 What if I scheduled my exam, but need to reschedule my testing date?

 If you need to reschedule your exam date you may request a transfer to a future testing date.
-However, you are only able to do this one time.
 You can transfer your exam to a future testing date by visiting the PTC website.

 When can I expect my results?